ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## Can I use vMotion with vSphere Encryption between the two vCenter Server instances?
 {: #faq-v2t-migration-encryption}

 With VMware vSphere® encryption, it is possible to perform an advanced cross vCenter vMotion on vSphere–encryption–protected VMs.
-You need to upgrade the source vCenter to v7.0 and connect both vCenters to the same Key Management System (KMS) and assign it the same name.
+You need to upgrade the source vCenter to v7.0 or later and connect both vCenters to the same Key Management System (KMS) and assign it the same name.
 Also, ensure that you have equivalent storage encryption policies in each vCenter Server.

 ## What happens to assets that were deployed manually?
 {: #faq-v2t-migration-manual-custom}